stevecj/client_for_poslynx/README.md

 The `client_for_poslynx` gem includes a script that acts as a fake POSLynx + PIN Pad.
 This is useful when you are working without access to an actual POSLynx and PIN Pad, and want to test your client code and try out workflows.
-This script will probably be extracted into a separate gem soon.

 ## Usage